amirongit/presentations/narvan_internship/Computer Networking - A top down approach.md

 - things defined by an application layer protocol
 - HTTP being an stateless protocol
 - persistent and non-persistent connections
-- back to back vs parallel tcp connections when using HTTP
+- back to back vs parallel TCP connections when using HTTP
 - HTTP request structure
 - HTTP response structure
 - HTTP cookie components